Trivaris/AdbAutoPlayer/docs/src/user-guide/troubleshoot.md

 ---

 ## Error: *"Failed to connect to the device: device 'xyz' not found"*
+> TODO: update this config is now edited directly in the GUI

 ![failed_to_connect.png](../images/app/failed_to_connect.png)
 1. Open the `main_config.toml` file in the **AdbAutoPlayer_MacOS** directory.
 2. Locate the `id` field and update the value with the device ID visible in the logs (the first device shown in green).